Diontae Johnson Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Season Stats

-- Johnson has been the target of 169 of his team's 664 passing attempts this season, or 25.5% of the target share.
+- So far this season, 25.5% of the 664 passes thrown by his team have gone Johnson's way.

-- With 21 targets in the red zone this season, Johnson has been on the receiving end of 21.2% of his team's 99 red zone pass attempts.
+- Johnson has seen the ball thrown his way 21 times in the red zone this season, 21.2% of his team's 99 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Chiefs.